THE CONSTITUTION OF THE NATIONAL ASSOCIATION OF DISC JOCKEYS

 All functions undertaken by such working parties or action-groups shall be primarily for the benefit of the Association and its members.
 Any benefit to non-members shall be incidental and shall not detract from the main purpose of the working party or action-group.

-FINANCE: The financial year shall end on the last day of July.
-A banking account shall be opened in the name of the Association and cheques shall be signed by the NEC Treasurer or NEC Chairman.
+11. FINANCE: The financial year shall end on the last day of July.
+A banking account shall be opened in the name of the Association and digital payment or the NEC Treasurer or NEC Chairman shall sign cheques.
 The NEC Treasurer may be appointed as a sole signatory or authorised representative to carry out all types of transactions on behalf of the Association.
-A banking account may be opened in the name of each Association Branch and cheques shall be signed by the Branch Treasurer or Branch Chairman, details of this account and signatories must be passed to the National Treasurer.
+A banking account may be opened in the name of each Association Branch and digital payment authorisation or the Branch Treasurer may sign cheques or Branch Chairman, details of this account, authorised persons to carry out all types of transactions and signatories must be passed to the National Treasurer.
 The Association shall receive donations, grants in aid and financial guarantees.
 The income and property of the Association shall be applied solely towards promoting the objectives of the Association as set forth above.

-ACCOUNTS: The financial accounts shall be audited or examined to the extent required by legislation or if there is no such requirement, scrutinised by a person who is independent of the Committee and then submitted to the members at the Annual General Meeting.
-In the event that scrutinised accounts are not available at the time of the AGM, an interim report may be submitted provided that a copy of the final accounts is made available to the members at the earliest opportunity.
+16. ACCOUNTS: The financial accounts shall be audited or examined to the extent required by legislation or if there is no such requirement, scrutinised by a person who is independent of the Committee and then submitted to the members at the Annual General Meeting.
+In the event that scrutinised accounts are not available at the time of the AGM, an interim report may be submitted provided that a copy of the final accounts is made available to the members no more than 90 days after the AGM.

-This Constitution was last amended and approved in accordance with the rules of the Constitution at the Annual General Meeting of the NADJ on Sunday 26th April 2015.
+This Constitution was last amended and approved in accordance with the rules of the Constitution at the Extraordinary General Meeting of the NADJ on Monday 22nd May 2017.